-Yellow male catkins cascade in late spring to accompany the more subtle green female flowers, 2 to 4” leaves provide fantastic yellow fall color, develops rich dark red bark that looks much more like a cherry tree than a birch, leaves & especially twigs produce a strong wintergreen taste & aroma - this plant was once processed commercially for wintergreen oil & root beer flavoring, prefers well-drained soil, host plant for Green Comma Butterfly (Polygonia faunus) caterpillars.
+Yellow male catkins cascade in late spring to accompany the more subtle green female flowers, 2 to 4 inch leaves provide fantastic yellow fall color, develops rich dark red bark that looks much more like a cherry tree than a birch, leaves & especially twigs produce a strong wintergreen taste and aroma - this plant was once processed commercially for wintergreen oil & root beer flavoring, prefers well-drained soil, host plant for Green Comma Butterfly (Polygonia faunus) caterpillars.

 Plant Hardiness Zones: 3a-6b

 Native Range: s ME, n.
 NY and c.
 OH, south through the Appalachians to ne AL

 Germination - Difficult: Cold stratify 10 weeks, surface sow covered with fine layer of sterile sand.
 Move outdoors in early spring.
 Red light improves germination.